christian-volmer/OFFT/README.md

 - Add SSE2 support
 - Add multi-threading
 - Look into cache issue (in above table, there is a performance hit compared to FFTW starting at 16777216)
-- Optimisation of the hard-coded modules.
-The larger ones are slower than expected.
+- Optimisation of the hard-coded modules, especially the larger ones.

 # License

-“offt” is released under the “Boost Software License”.
+“oFFT” is released under the “Boost Software License”.
 This is a liberal license that encourages the use of this library in commercial and closed-source software.

 The license and additional information can be found below.
 - The license text in the file “LICENSE_1_0.txt” located in the root directory of this project.
 - The license text on the Boost website: <https://www.boost.org/LICENSE_1_0.txt>.
 - Background information about the license on the Boost website: <https://www.boost.org/users/license.html>.

-“offt” is not affiliated to the Boost project.
+“oFFT” is not affiliated to the Boost project.